PeterXiao/spotfire/README.md

 * typedarray.js
 * underscore.min.js

-Additionally, a js file with code for 'hooks' into Spotfire is also required.
-This section will document what is needed for this file  and how to properly display Plotly graphs within the Spotfire desktop client and the Spotfire Web Player.
+The last required js file - which renders the visualization itself - includes Spotfire functions and 'hooks.'
+These functions and hooks are documented within the JSViz documentation itself and the next sections will walk you through one such example.

-### JSViz - Setting Up the Code
+## Required Functions

-First, create a new JSViz visualization space by clicking on the 'JS' JSViz icon within the top menu bar.
+### renderCore()